User Community Service Desk Downloads

 Instance Data Statistics

-Shows count of active and inactive (logical delete) records per each instance entity.
+Shows a number of active and inactive (logical delete) records per each instance entity.

 Detailed Instance Data Statistics

-Shows instance data counts per each source system and instance entity.
+Shows instance data numbers per each source system and instance entity.

 Detailed Instance Data Statistics tab